 Took my car for a wash to a place where the employees drive it thru the wash.
 Went home after the wash and noticed that there is a $300 damage.
 We called the place and told them about it and now they’re saying that Bc we left, they can’t do anything about it.
 What can we do about this?

 I'd suggest reading the document a police officer gave you.
 If it directs you to respond in some way, then I'd suggest doing so.
-What I think of as a written warning from a police officer is not a traffic citation, and so is not a violation charge and will not led to a conviction that could be...Read more »
+What I think of as a written warning from a police officer is not a traffic citation, and so is not a violation charge and will not led to a conviction that...Read more »

 As an LLC with 2 employees, if I were to call customers--with respect to the dNC list-- and have a website to sell or resell consumer electronics at a low initial investment but higher profit margin via recurring payments over 6-15 months like a laptop or tablet for example charging the consumer 12...
 Read more »